reghbali/pyalfe/_sources/guides/usage.md

 However, you can skip to [Running the pipeline](#running-the-pipeline) section if you prefer to provide all the required configuration through command line options.
 ### Configuration
-To configrue the PyALFE pipeline you should run:
+To configure the PyALFE pipeline, you should run:
 ```bash
 pyalfe configure
 ```